Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 A Caucasian shepherd is reported to be obedient, collected, and affectionate, especially after receiving the appropriate training.

-It may require brushing daily and has a thick, water-resistant double coat that ranges in color from gray to white to yellow, red, and brindle.
+It may require daily brushing and features a thick, water-resistant double coat that ranges in color from gray to white, yellow, red, and brindle.

 - Height: 23 to 30 inches